kribesk/k8s-lab-setup/lab_report/52-vagrant.md

   - Docker matchbox and dnsmasq containers are downloaded
   - Network (bridged) is configured staticly
   - NAT is implemented with iptables (NAT is required because cluster nodes need internet connection to download docker and rkt images)
-  - NFS server is configured and started (NFS is required to provide cluster with some persistent storage, in production more complex and reliable solutions should be used)
+  - NFS server is configured [@nfs] and started (NFS is required to provide cluster with some persistent storage, in production more complex and reliable solutions should be used)

 If provision finished without errors, VM is ready and the next step is to run containers. `run.cmd` is used to run/restart both matchbox and dnsmasq with all required parameters.